wkbaran/etf-compare/README.md

 - ETF Level: "CIBR ($23B) - My: $5,000"
 - Holding Level: "AAPL 5.2% - $260 - My: $260"

-## Troubleshooting

-### Data Not Parsing Correctly
-1. Check column detection - ensure ticker and percentage columns are selected
-2. Verify data format - should be tab or space-separated
-3. Look for special characters in percentage values

-### Import/Export Issues
-1. Ensure JSON file is from this application
-2. Check browser storage quota (usually 5-10MB available)
-3. Try smaller datasets if hitting storage limits

-### Theme Not Persisting
-1. Check if browser allows localStorage
-2. Ensure you're not in private/incognito mode
-3. Clear browser cache and try again

-## Contributing

-This is a standalone application built for personal ETF analysis.
-The code is designed to be:
-- **Self-contained**: No build process required
-- **Readable**: Well-commented and organized
-- **Extensible**: Easy to add new features

-## License

-MIT License - Feel free to use, modify, and distribute.

 ## Version History

 - **v1.0**: Initial release with basic ETF comparison